metreeca/metreeca-core/docs/references/idiomatic-json.md

 Predicate IRIs are represented as strings, in either plain or angle bracket notation.
 Predicate IRIs for inverse RDF properties are prefixed with a caret charatecter (`^`).

-If a shape is provided to the codec, predicate IRIs are reported in a shortened form using user-defined or system-inferred  [aliases](spec-language.md#annotations).
+If a shape is provided to the codec, predicate IRIs are reported in a shortened form using user-defined or system-inferred  [aliases](spec-language#annotations).
 Predicate IRIs with clashing aliases are written in full using the angle bracket notation.

-<p class="warning"><code>_this</code> and <code>_type</code> labels are reserved for system use.</p>
+<p class="warning"><code>_this</code> and <code>_type</code> properties are reserved for system use.</p>

 ## Literals